TV doctor Michael Mosley goes missing while on holiday in Greece

 The 67-year-old broadcaster has made the Channel 4 show Michael Mosley: Who Made Britain Fat? and BBC series Trust Me, I’m A Doctor.

-TV doctor and columnist Michael Mosley has gone missing in Greece, his agent has confirmed.
+TV doctor and columnist Michael Mosley has gone missing in Greece while on holiday, his agent has confirmed.

 A search and rescue operation is under way in Symi, one of the Dodecanese Islands, for Mosley, known for his appearances on The One Show and This Morning, along with fronting documentaries.